 Atlas Strongest Tournament: Since the final match of the tournament, between Rarity and Scootaloo, is in a multi-leveled arena, when they're separated it gives Aurelia and another changeling a chance to lure them both into thinking the other is outright trying to kill them leading to Scootaloo nearly killing Rarity with her finishing move.

-In the sequel to The God Empress Of Ponykind, the deer have apparently done a few of these over the years against the griffons and ponies, in order to keep them busy fighting each other and their attention off of the deer.
+In The Warmistress of Equestria, the sequel to The God Empress Of Ponykind, the deer have apparently done a few of these over the years against the griffons and ponies, in order to keep them busy fighting each other and their attention off of the deer.

 In The Swarm of War, in the second story arc, a Zerg force is lost in a minor Warp anomaly and lands on an Imperium world.
 Investigation reveals Laser-Guided Amnesia in the colony’s memories, which implies artificial causes with hints pointing toward the Eldar and their psyker powers.
 However, Volran guesses correctly that the real culprit is the Overmind, since only he could have done such a precise work.